saraneahring/Systems-Librarianship/Installing_Koha.md

 * I found **OPAC** on the side bar.
 * I scrolled down to `OPACBaseURL`, entered my IP Address, http://35.222.164.82 and hit **Save all OPAC Preferences**

 After going through the documentation a couple of times, I could not figure out where I went wrong.
 Eventually, I posted on Teams asking if anyone could help me figure out where I went wrong.
 After some time trying to pinpoint the issue, Dr. Burns was able to find that I port 80 was not open.
-This was because when adding Listen 8080 to the port.conf file, I deleted Listen 80.
-I was supposed to keep Listen 80 so that port 80 would remain open in addition to port 8080.
+This was because when adding `Listen 8080` to the `port.conf file`, I deleted `Listen 80`.
+I was supposed to keep `Listen 80` so that `port 80` would remain open in addition to `port 8080`.
 After this fix, I was able to access my public facing OPAC.